 Shaping the future

-Students at Portsmouth get involved in a range of Advanced Materials and Manufacturing Research Group projects.
+Students at Portsmouth get involved in a range of Advanced Polymers and Composites Research Group projects.
 Undergrads and postgrads alike have a role to play.
 Hom says:

 ‘They are here to learn new knowledge, and here they can be exposed to the latest technology and make advanced composite materials.